sergiorossini/curriculum/README.md

 #### Scrum Master

-* After being successful with my performance as a Developer, CI&T gave the challenge to work as a Scrum Master.
-I had opportunity to lead great teams boosting the business of Brazilian and USA customers.
+* After being successful with my performance as a Developer, CI&T gave me the challenge to work as a Scrum Master.
+I had the opportunity to lead great teams boosting the business of Brazilian and USA customers.
 I developed a strong experience leading teams in an international context.

 ### :fleur_de_lis:	[Squadra Tecnologia](https://www.squadra.com.br), from 2008 to 2010